Ajn0r/cat-mouse-game/README.md

 - One bug found was that the player could not leave the name input blank, but they could however enter more than one blank space and it would be accepted.
   - The solution was using .strip() to the name input and that solved the issue

+- A bug was that even if the game was finished it would still print out the letters guessed
+  - I made a function to check if the player had any guesses left called allow_guess, where the code for printing messages to the player if they enter a wrong guess is handled.

 ## Deployment

 The game was deployed to Heroku without any errors.